PythonWorkshop/scalable-sklearn/README.md

 ## Blurb

 It’s becoming increasingly important to scale up machine learning and deep learning computation either using a common solution in a cluster of GPUs or out-of-core computation on a single machine with enough local disk storage, which is rarely a problem these days.
 Dask is a new library built on python that through out-of-core processes in task graphs can handle large datasets (gbs - tbs) for resource hungry computation.
-It can do all this on a single PC/laptop give enough disk.
+It can do all this on a single PC/laptop given enough disk.

 ## Outline